kjelloh/advent_of_code_2023/README.md

 So close, bit no cigar for CoPilot / ChatGPT!

-* I got bitten by C++ allowing an initializer list that is too short
+## I got bitten by C++ silently allowing an initializer list that is too short

 I had written the code: